AWBuchanan7/copland98/README.md

 *Click [here](Screenshots/SCREENSHOTS.md) for more screenshots*

-I was unhappy with the various XFCE/GTK2/GTK3 Windows 95 based themes and decided to make one that was more consistent across the board for theming.

 ### Included in this theme

 - Icons to complete the icon theme started with Classic95